about me page tips for coaches

 And even if others have different “top values,” they’ll respect your clarity and feel more confident in you.

 “Share deep-seated beliefs, powerful perspectives, and strongest convictions AND HOW THAT TRANSLATES to value for your clients on your About page.
-This can come from your struggles, experience, and discoveries in life and work.”
+Pull this from your struggles, breakthroughs, and the lessons that shaped you.”

 Website Insight for a Powerful Coaching Bio Page